Jack of all Inverts

 4. Add both wet ingredients and stir in or mash in until the consistency can pack down, but doesn't tightly cling to your hands.
 It should be faintly sticky and clumping, but not dripping.

-5. Move medium into a 32oz cup with a METAL mesh lid, or another DIY plastic container.
+5. Move medium into a 32oz deli container with a METAL mesh lid, or another DIY plastic container.
 I've found the hard way that waxworms can eat through fabric lids and even mesh pop ups.

 6. Pack it down and poke holes into it with a toothpick.
 This allows the moths to lay eggs easier.